コンテンツにスキップ

 Spot 2: Oe Inari Shrine

-Oe Inari Shrine is located in Jusansho, about 2.5 km east of Tsurugaoka Hachimangu Shrine on the Kanazawa Kaido.
-It is said that the shrine was named Oe Inari because Oe Hiromoto himself enshrined an Inari shrine in the nearby Oe Hiromoto residence, but the exact origin of the name is unknown.
-The deity is a statue of Oe Hiromoto, which is usually kept at Myo-o-in Temple in the same Jusansho.
+Oe Inari Shrine is located in Jusansho, about 2.5 kilometers east of Tsurugaoka Hachimangu Shrine on the Kanazawa Kaido.
+It is said that the shrine came to be called Oe Inari because Oe Hiromoto himself was enshrined at the Inari shrine enshrined in the nearby Oe Hiromoto residence, but the exact origin of the name is unknown.
+The deity is a statue of Oe Hiromoto, which is usually kept at Myooin Temple, also in Jusansho.

 Oe Inari Shrine 📍114 Jusansho, Kamakura City, Kanagawa Prefecture

-Oe Hiromoto was a man who was skilled not only in knowledge and know-how, but also in reading the trends.
-His knowledge and insight saved the Kamakura Shogunate many times, and he survived the early days of the Kamakura Shogunate, which was full of intrigue.
+Oe Hiromoto was a man who was not only knowledgeable and knowledgeable, but also skilled at reading trends.
+His knowledge and insight saved the Kamakura Shogunate many times, and he survived the early days of the Kamakura Shogunate, which was filled with intrigue and schemes.

 <A place associated with Adachi Morinaga>

-It is said that Adachi Morinaga was the one who supported Minamoto no Yoritomo both in public and private life, and who arranged his relationship with Hojo Masako.
-Even after moving to Kamakura, it is recorded that Minamoto no Yoritomo frequently visited Adachi Morinaga's residence on personal business, and it can be seen that he was a man who supported Minamoto no Yoritomo, sometimes as a vassal and sometimes as a friend, and earned his unparalleled trust.
+It is said that Adachi Morinaga supported Minamoto no Yoritomo both in his official and personal life, and that it was he who arranged his relationship with Hojo Masako.
+Even after moving to Kamakura, it is recorded that Minamoto no Yoritomo frequently visited Adachi Morinaga's residence on personal business, and it can be seen that he was a man who supported Minamoto no Yoritomo sometimes as a vassal and sometimes as a friend, and earned him unparalleled trust.

 Spot 3: Amanawa Shinmei Shrine

-It is located about 2 km from Tsurugaoka Hachimangu Shrine, near Hasedera Temple.
-It is said to be the oldest shrine in Kamakura, and was deeply revered by the Genji clan.
-There is also a monument to Adachi Morinaga's residence in the precincts.
+It is located about 2 kilometers from Tsurugaoka Hachimangu Shrine, near Hasedera Temple.
+It is said to be the oldest shrine in Kamakura, and was deeply revered by the Genji.
+There is also a monument to Adachi Morinaga's residence in the precincts, and

 It is also believed that there was a mansion there.